djalbat/the-occam-user-manual/content/getting-started/prerequisites.md

 ## Prerequisites

 It almost goes without saying then that in order to use Occam you will need to have Node installed.
-Fortunatelyy, the chances are that it already is.
+Fortunately the chances are that it already is.
-To check this, run the following command in a terminal or command prompt:
+To check this, run the following command in a terminal:

 ```
 node --version